 ~DOMESTIC ABUSE AND LGBTQ+ RELATIONSHIPS~

 Partner abuse does not discriminate and occurs proportionally across all groups, subgroups and categories of people.
-Victims and abusers come from all cultures, all sexual orientations, all gender identities, all socioeconomic classes, all Partner abuse is NOT more common in straight relationships than same-sex relationships.
+Victims and abusers come from all cultures, all sexual orientations, all gender identities, all socioeconomic classes.
+Partner abuse is NOT more common in straight relationships than same-sex relationships.

 Many same-sex couples are not married and may not live together.
 LGBT survivors may also use different language to describe their partner such as: husband, wife, domestic partner, lover, girlfriend, boyfriend, significant other, carer, romantic friend, etc. Abuse can happen in the context of any of these relationships.

 By definition, a perpetrator of domestic abuse is someone who is or has recently been using violence, abuse, fear, force, threats and coercive control to a family member, intimate partner or ex-partner.
 Abuse is about a willingness to use tactics to gain power and control over another person regardless of how a person is, how a person looks or their gender or sexual identity.
 Age, size, weight, masculine or feminine appearance or any other physical attribute or role is not an indicator of whether a person will be a victim or an abuser.